ni/monodrive-documentation/docs/LV_client/examples/mono5_radar_example.md

 ### Inputs

-- **Trajectory Configuration:**  Selected a valid scenario file in JSON.
-Use the browse button to select a new file.
-User can find **HighWayExitReplay.json** under the monoDrive folder under the trajectories folder
+- **Trajectory Configuration:**  Select a valid replay file.
+To change, use the browse button to select a new file.
+User can find an example by navigating to the monoDrive folder >> trajectories folder >> HighWayExitReplay.json.

 - **Select a map:**  Select the map to load on the Simulator